Skip to main content

 • Ideal for real-time or near real-time data needs.

-• Performance depends on the source system and may be slower for complex queries.
+• Performance depends on the source system and can be slower for complex queries.

 • Joins, Unions, and Formulas are not supported.
 These must be performed in the source.